philc/vimium/README.md

-    gi      focus the first (or n-th) text input box on the page gu      go up one level in the URL hierarchy gU      go up to root of the URL hierarchy zH      scroll all the way left
+    gi      focus the first (or n-th) text input box on the page gu      go up one level in the URL hierarchy gU      go up to root of the URL hierarchy ge      edit the current URL
+    gE      edit the current URL and open in a new tab zH      scroll all the way left
     zL      scroll all the way right
     v       enter visual mode; use p/P to paste-and-go, use y to yank